qubigo/qubigo.github.io/index.md

 ## Gameplay

 1. Players take turns making a move.
-1. Place one of your pieces in an open position in any layer in the cube.
+2. Place one of your pieces in an open position in any layer in the cube.
-1. The layers fit only in 1 way, Align the Q logo in the middel to click them together.
+3. Click the three layers togetherby turning the logos in the middle in the same direction.
 ![place](images/manual/5-place.png)
 1. After placing a piece, shake out a new one so you always have three visible.
-5. Record your points.
+5. Record your points with the score card and score pieces.
 Game ends when the cube is full.
-Highest score wins.

 ## Scoring